Entanglement from superradiance and rotating quantum fluids of light: Quantum description of superradiance

 Finally, for the one-mode squeezed state

-In Eqs.~\eqref{eq:NquantrCoh} and \eqref{eq:NquantlCoh}, the first term corresponds to the finite number of quanta already present at the input, while the second term, equal to $|R|^2$, represents the amplification of vacuum fluctuations \eqref{eq:NquantVac}.
+In Eqs.~\eqref{eq:NquantrCoh} and \eqref{eq:NquantlCoh}, the first term corresponds to the finite number of quanta already present at the input, while the second term, equal to $|T|^2$, represents the amplification of vacuum fluctuations \eqref{eq:NquantVac}.
 The third and fourth terms represent stimulated emission (amplification) due to superradiance.
-Likewise, in Eqs.~\eqref{eq:NquantrSq} and~\eqref{eq:NquantlSq}, $|R|^2$ corresponds to amplification of vacuum fluctuations while $|R|^2\sinh^2{z_l}$ manifests amplification of the number of quanta in the mode $W_l^{in}$ present in the initial state.
+Likewise, in Eqs.~\eqref{eq:NquantrSq} and~\eqref{eq:NquantlSq}, $|T|^2$ corresponds to amplification of vacuum fluctuations while $|T|^2\sinh^2{z_l}$ manifests the amplification of the initial quanta in mode $W_l^{\rm in}$ present in the initial state.

 Importantly, not all created pairs at the output are entangled: superradiant scattering does not yield the same emission statistics for all input states.
-Fig.~\ref{fig:EntropyGeneralSR} shows the entanglement entropy of the output $S_{\rm ent}(\omega)$ (i.e., the von Neumann entropy of either of the two output modes) as a function of $|R|$ for the three input states (and two values of initial squeezing in $W_l^{in}$).
+Fig.~\ref{fig:EntropyGeneralSR} shows the entanglement entropy of the output $S_{\rm ent}(\omega)$ (i.e., the von Neumann entropy of either of the two output modes) as a function of $|T|$ for the three input states (and two values of initial squeezing in $W_l^{in}$).
 On the one hand, we see that $S_{\rm ent}(\omega)$ is identical for vacuum and coherent input states.
 This implies that, even though the amplitude of the coherent state gets enhanced after the scattering, entanglement at the output is due to the amplification of vacuum fluctuations only.
-On the other hand, the amplification of single-mode squeezed states is different: $S_{\rm ent}(\omega)$ is higher than for the other two input states for all values of $z_l$.
+On the other hand, the amplification of single-mode squeezed states is different: $S_{\rm ent}(\omega)$ is higher than for the other two input states for any non-zero value of $z_l$.
 So, in this case, entanglement at the output does not come exclusively from vacuum amplification ---single-mode squeezing at the input enhances entanglement at the output.
 Hence, we observe that superradiant scattering not only amplifies incoming radiation, but also its quantum properties.\footnote{A similar effect occurs in pair production from causal horizons, i.e., Hawking radiation.}